BurntFrost/finance-factors/README.md

 2. Use the `LazyChart` component for optimal performance
 3. Ensure Chart.js components are registered in `ChartRegistration.tsx`

-### Performance Monitoring
-- Web Vitals are logged to console in development
-- Production analytics can be configured in `lib/analytics.ts`
-- Performance Observer tracks navigation timing

 ## 🤝 Contributing

 1. Fork the repository